 This won’t do, he thought to himself, closing his eyes and pulling from the darkness within.

-Strolling up behind the tubby man and the hooker, Xavier breathed in the night's scent.
+Walking slowly up behind the tubby man and the hooker, Xavier breathed in the scent of the night.
 Cold and wet from a recent rainstorm, it carried the scents of the men and women who had been in the club.
-The debauched odor of alcohol and arousal permeated the air, though the sickly sweet scent of a coked out drug fiend and his drunken squeeze toy were far more prevalent as he approached the two, close enough to hear the conversation happening between the two.
+The debauched odor of alcohol and arousal permeated the air though the sickly sweet scent of a coked-out drug fiend and his drunken squeeze toy were far more prevalent as he approached the two, close enough to hear the conversation happening between the two.

 “… and I say you need to shut up if you know what’s good for you!”
 The man said, glaring at his date.

 She didn’t take this well.
-“I’ll have you know I know about you Dupont, you, and your nasty little habits.”
+“I’ll have you know I happen to know about you Dupont, you, and your nasty little habits!”

 He really didn’t need to as Xavier surged forward, slapping the hooker across the back of the head hard enough to knock her out.
 Dupont jumped back from the sudden movement, but several arms snaked around his waist and throat, one hand covering his mouth as he tried to cry out for help.
 Xavier looked over at the man, being held partially aloft by three of his spirits, all women that he’d drained within the last year, slithering from the shadows to grapple him into submission.

 Opening his mouth, Xavier allowed a line of drool to drip down from his serrated teeth as he moved closer to Dupont, pushing him back into the darkness of a side alley.
 Using one hand to grip his fat head, Xavier leaned in and bit into his neck, allowing the blood to flow freely from the wound, spraying the back of his throat as Xavier listened to the song of the man’s life.
-The notes unraveling themselves within his mind as he continued to twist and shred the man’s neck, sucking blood and fat from torn muscle and ruined veins until he had consumed several pounds of flesh and enough blood, until the song was no longer coming from Dupont, but ringing clearly in Xavier’s body.
+The notes unraveling themselves within his mind as he continued to twist and shred the man’s neck, sucking blood, fat from torn muscle, and ruined veins until he had consumed several pounds of flesh and enough blood until the song was no longer coming from Dupont.
+It was now ringing clearly in Xavier’s body.

-Pulling back, Xavier pulled a handkerchief from his pocket, wiping away the extra gore from his face as he watched the man spasm and die in the hands of his spiritual slaves.
-Looking up at them, Xavier nodded once, signaling them to vanish with the body, dumping it in the sewers where it wouldn’t be found for years.
+Pulling back, Xavier pulled a handkerchief from his pocket, wiping away the gore from his face as he watched the man spasm and die in the hands of his spiritual slaves.
+Looking at each of them, Xavier nodded once, signaling them to vanish with the body, dumping it in the sewers where it wouldn’t be found for years.